API Reference

 Everything You Can Build With

 All the modules, functions, and capabilities built into Hype.
-TUI components, HTTP servers, databases, crypto, and moreβ€”everything you need to ship complete applications.
+TUI components, HTTP servers, databases, crypto, plugins, and moreβ€”everything you need to ship complete applications.

 🧩 Core Modules